 Traveling on an Airplane with IBS

 Traveling on an airplane is a pain in the butt when struggling with IBS (pun intended).
 First of all, anxiety triggers my IBS, and I get anxiety whenever I’m on a plane.
-So needless to say there’s no relaxing when I travel.
-It doesn’t help when my IBS decides to bring it’s luggage along with mine also: Anxiety [check].
+So needless to say there’s no relaxation when I travel.
+It doesn’t help when my IBS brings its luggage along with mine also: Anxiety [check].
 Gas [check].
 Stomach pain [check].
 Well, the good thing is at least I only have to pay for one check-in luggage - the rest are all carry-on.

-Let me start with Point A and work my way to Point Z: As usual my body wakes me up before the alarm clock that I set on my cell phone, and then I run to the bathroom to do my business.
-Before any flight, I make sure to push as much as I can out of me so that there’s less pain to deal with during my travels.
-I have to give myself at least an hour and a half to do this because I tend to have to go multiple times after I wake up in the morning, so I need a good stretch of time to do that and then shower.
+Let me start with Point A and work my way to Point Z: As usual, my body wakes me up before the alarm clock that I set on my cell phone, and then I run to the bathroom to do my business.
+Before any flight, I push as much as I can out of myself so that there’s less pain to deal with during my travels.
+I have to give myself at least an hour and a half to do this because I tend to go multiple times after I wake up in the morning, so I need a good amount of time to do that and then shower.

 Once I’m done with my bathroom duties, I start to think strategically about what I should eat because I’m afraid of how intense the pain can become during my travels.
-I make sure I drink enough water and small snacks or sandwiches; and I stay away from greasy, gas-causing food.
-People with IBS, or similar chronic conditions, know that almost everything we eat can trigger our symptoms, but there are those specific foods that can really flare us up.
-For example, due to my IBS, I’ve become lactose-intolerant, so anything I eat with dairy is like putting a grenade in my stomach just-waiting to explode.
-With that being said, it’s important that I make sure when I eat my portion sizes are minimal and less-harming while I travel.
+I make sure I drink enough water and small snacks or sandwiches, and I stay away from greasy, gas-causing food.
+People with IBS, or similar chronic conditions, know that almost everything we eat can trigger our symptoms, but there are those specific foods that can flare us up.
+For example, due to my IBS, I’ve become lactose-intolerant, so anything I eat with dairy is like putting a grenade in my stomach just waiting to explode.
+With that being said, I must make sure when I eat.
+My portion sizes are minimal and less harmful while I travel.